-2 Descriptive Analysis
+1. Descriptive Analysis

-In this paper we use the First American CoreLogic LoanPerformance (henceforth: LoanPerformance) database, as of June 2008, which includes loan-level data on about 85 percent of all securitized subprime mortgages; (more than half of the U.S. subprime mortgage market).
+We use the First American CoreLogic LoanPerformance (henceforth: Loan-Performance) database, as of June 2008, which includes loan-level data on about 85% of all securitized subprime mortgages (more than half of the U.S. subprime mortgage market).6

 There is no consensus on the exact definition of a subprime mortgage loan.
-The term subprime can be used to describe certain characteristics of the borrower (e.g., a FICO credit score less than 620), lender (e.g., specialization in high-cost loans), security of which the loan can become a part (e.g., high projected default rate for the pool of underlying loans), or mortgage contract type (e.g., no money down and no documentation provided, or a 2/28 hybrid).
+The term subprime can be used to describe certain characteristics of the borrower (e.g., a FICO credit score less than 660);7 lender (e.g., specialization in high-cost loans);8 security of which the loan can become a part (e.g., high projected default rate for the pool of underlying loans); or mortgage contract type (e.g., no money down and no documentation provided, or a 2/28 hybrid).
 The common element across definitions of a subprime loan is a high default risk.
 In this paper, subprime loans are those underlying subprime securities.
 We do not include less risky Alt-A mortgage loans in our analysis.
-We focus on first-lien loans and consider the 2001 through 2008 sample period.
+We focus on first-lien loans and consider the 2001 through 2008 sample period.9